 Homes are off the market a week after it’s put on the market.
 Mainly because once the open houses are completed, offers are put in, usually over the asking price and it becomes a seller’s market.
 You are competing with many buyers who want the exact same home.
 You have townhouses here averaging $750,000 in the cities that I hope to buy in and single family homes with square footage of 2000-2500 ranging from $850K-$1M.
 Unbelievable.

 I’ve considered all parts of the Bay Area to live, but finally settled on something in the Tri-Valley.
 You might be wondering why because it gets so hot out there during the summer.
 My sister and her family are out there and I do love the area.
 I had lived there 10 years ago and find it great for families.
 Plus I get to see my niece and nephew more often and now they can come and stay at Aunty’s house.

 I am so excited to finally have my own place.
 To have family over, have holiday gatherings here and finally feel like I have ownership of where I live.
 Even if it costs me an arm and a leg.

-My uncle who owns limousine San Jose encouraged me to buy in San Jose, but it’s a bit too far south from me and my job.
+My uncle encouraged me to buy in San Jose, but it’s a bit too far south from me and my job.
 The Peninsula would have been nice as homes there maintain their values well even during a downturn, but again too far from my job.
 So, I am sticking to the East Bay.

 My preference is a 4 bed and 2 bath home with a nice open kitchen and a moderate sized backyard.
 Nothing too big that would require a lot of maintenance, but also not a tiny little patio space area either.
 A nice master would be nice too.
 I have a feeling I may not be able to afford a 4 bedroom house and may have to look into a 4 bedroom town house instead.
 But those dreaded HOA fees!
 Argh!